navaneeth-dev/portfolio-v2/src/content/blog/reverse-engineering-a-banking-app.md

 ![](../../images/reverse-engineering-icici-get-logging-status.png)

-The function was located in `libnative-lib.so`, IDA shows it calls the function `com.csam.icici.bank.imobile.IMOBILE.logStatus()`.
+The function was located in `libnative-lib.so`, IDA shows it calls the function `com.csam.xyzbank.bank.imobile.IMOBILE.logStatus()`.

 ![](../../images/reverse-engineering-icici-native-logging.png)